civilservicelgbt/civilservicelgbt.github.io/_posts/2020-07-01-ruby-pride-on.md

 published: true
 category: pride-2020
 title: "Ruby: Why going to Pride is a big deal?"
-excerpt: Pride is a protest, a celebration.
-It gives us visibility and a connection.
+excerpt: "Pride is a protest, a celebration.
+It gives us visibility and a connection."
 permalink: /2020/07/01/ruby-pride-on
+---

 Ruby reflects on Pride this year and shows us a badge they collected at their first ever pride in London, 1992.